Using Heeks CAD to Mill an STL file

 Save at this point.

-Position the stock so the point where you want to start milling from (where you will 0 the mill), will be at 0,0,0 in heeks.
+- Position the stock so the point where you want to start milling from (where you will 0 the mill), will be at 0,0,0 in Heeks.
 Make sure that the stock is BELOW this point - in the negative Z direction, but the top of the stock is Z=0.
 In my opinion, the stock should be milled in the positive X and Y direction from 0.

-Using the properties panel on the left, set the stock opacity to 30% so you can place the 3D object in the stock.
+- Using the properties panel on the left, set the stock opacity to 30% so you can place the 3D object in the stock.

-From machining menu, choose “other operations->stock”, and choose the stock cuboid.
+- From machining menu, choose “other operations->stock”, and choose the stock cuboid.

-Save again here.
+- Save again here.

-Use the machining menu to add your endmill with the correct parameters that you took above.
-You can right click to save the tools selection as a default for further projects - and you will be able to skip this step in later projects.
+Use the machining menu to add your end mill with the correct parameters that you took above.
+You can right click to save the tools selection as a default for further projects and you will be able to skip this step in later projects.

-There is a start depth - set to 0, and an end depth - set to the bottom of the stock (a negative Z value - in my case it was -20) if you will mill the part out entirely.
+There is a start depth, set this to 0.
+Set the end depth to the bottom of the stock (a negative Z value - in my case it was -20) if you will mill the part out entirely.
 Now choose the surface you created earlier, and the sketch you made on the stock.
-Choose the endmill.
+Choose the end mill.

 Save your work.

-Again, use Add pocketing operation, but now set the stepover to a smaller value - like 0.25mm, and stepdown to 1mm.
+Again, use Add pocketing operation, but now set the step over to a smaller value like 0.25mm, and step down to 1mm.
 Set the start and end depth to the bottom of your stock.
 It will then only 1 pass.

 Choose the same surface and sketch.
-I have considered making a smaller sketch to exclude as much of the tab material as possible - but I’ve not experimented with that.
+I have considered making a smaller sketch to exclude as much of the tab material as possible but I’ve not experimented with that.

 Ok this, and you will have a second operation in your structure.

-wait for this to complete, and then use the Machining->“G0 to NC Post” option.
-This will postprocess the python (by running it with pyCAm and other libraries) into the GCode for your machine.
+Wait for this to complete, and then use the Machining->“G0 to NC Post” option.
+This will post-process the python (by running it with pyCAm and other libraries) into the GCode for your machine.

 If you have the output window visible - you will see the GCode, and when this is complete, you will also see the toolpath lines.
-I had to turn off the visibility of these - as it seemed to slow down my laptop rendering.
+I had to turn off the visibility of the toolpath lines as it seemed to slow down my laptop rendering.

-This is a CRUCIAL step before milling.
+Previewing the output is a CRUCIAL step before milling.
 I am not hugely experienced but I’d still expect those who are to try the preview/simulation before going on a real machine.

 Select the preview/simulate option from the machining menu.
 Once in there, maximize the preview window, and use the mouse wheel to zoom out to see the whole stock.

 If you see any red marks, your mill has gouged your job, and things may be about to go wrong.
-As you watch - you will see how the material is coming out of it, and if the mill is doing anything alarming or inefficiently.
-If things are wrong - you may have to go back and alter the parameters for the operations above to get this right.
+As you watch you will see how the material is coming out of it, and if the mill is doing anything alarming or inefficiently.
+If things are wrong you may have to go back and alter the parameters for the operations above to get this right.
 Do not send it to the actual router until you are happy with this.